For an affordable Wi-Fi 6 router, the TP-Link Archer AX21 meets expectations. (Photo: Alejandro Medellin)

 As with many TP-Link products, they make sure to include as many ports as possible.
 (Photo: Alejandro Medellin)

 I also like that the Archer AX21 is a Wi-Fi 6 router.
-Wi-Fi 6 still has a lot of value in today’s market.
+Wi-Fi 6 still has significant value in today’s market.
 Most high-end laptops and phones aren’t even Wi-Fi 7 compatible yet.
 So, this feels like a stable choice for households that need reliable internet.
 The TP-Link Archer AX21 is also EasyMesh compatible, meaning it can easily team up with other TP-Link EasyMesh devices.
 This lets you create a seamless Wi-Fi network that stretches across your home or office.
 So, you can enjoy strong, reliable internet no matter where you are — without the headache of juggling multiple networks.
 Living in a three-level condo, I was looking forward to testing the Archer AX21’s capabilities.

-At just $71.99, it’s a serious bargain compared to some of the pricier models out there, such as the Archer BE550 or Google Nest Wifi Pro.
+At just $51.21, it’s a serious bargain compared to some of the pricier models out there, such as the Archer BE550 or Google Nest Wifi Pro.
 It’s a router that aims to deliver the essentials without overkill, balancing affordability with certain advanced capabilities.
 Just from the box, it’s clear TP-Link wanted the AX21 to be a workhorse for busy households.
 With all the hype around streaming, coverage, and connectivity, I was curious to see if the Archer AX21 would deliver.

 TP-Link Archer AX21 Installation: Tether to the Rescue